TRAVEL and HIGH ALTITUDE INSURANCE COVER OPTIONS

 Most countries now require travel insurance as a prerequisite for entry regardless of whether your are going for work or play.
 This is as a result of the COVID virus so if you plan to travel make sure you have COVID travel cover in place.

-Trekking or Hiking and Climbing have become popular for many adventure seekers looking to add a climb up Kilimanjaro or a trek to Everest Base Camp or even Island Peak to their list of amazing adventures.
+If you are going hiking or climbing or trekking then you need extra cover for your activities.
+Hiking and Climbing have become popular for many adventure seekers looking to add a climb up Kilimanjaro or a trek to Everest Base Camp, Annapurna or even Island Peak to their list of amazing adventures.
 But any climb to high altitude carries with it a number of risks and having the correct and good trekking insurance is an absolute must.

 We will assist in helping you provide good cover.
 Below we have links to two options.
 If you are in South Africa, either one will apply.
 If you are not from South Africa then look at the World Nomad option on the right.
 Remember that we are not insurance experts and it's your responsibility to ensure you have correct and adequate cover.
 If you live in South Africa, we have other cover options This page is a guide only.